 The act of eating is natural, pleasurable, and healthy for controlling hunger.
 It is a necessary part of life in order to attain nutrients and energy.
 If we did not eat, we would die.
 Unfortunately in our society we have evolved our eating habits into unhealthy, obsessive, and guilt ridden tendencies that have taken the joy and desire out of eating.
-We have caused a dangerous state of mind where we would rather mindlessly eat in apathy or avoid eating all together.
+We have caused a dangerous state of mind where we would rather mindlessly eat in apathy or avoid eating altogether.
 To correct our eating patterns and improve our nutrition we must learn the art of mindful eating.

 Benefits of Mindful Eating